 Most of out of towners will send us photos required for an evaluation.
 If you are found to be a good candidate for the procedure, you will have a Skype consultation with Dr. Grossman.
 Following your consultation you may schedule a procedure with Dr. Grossman.

-For more information on bowed legs, visit our bow legged correction surgery page.
+For more information on bowed legs, visit our other bow leg procedure pages

 You may schedule a consultation with Dr. Grossman on line or in person by calling 718-934-5500 or 212-585-2133.